Extensometers for materials testing

 With verifiable CALIBRATION SYSTEM ACCURACY and resolution sufficient to meet the requirements of ASTM fracture toughness gages, you can be assured that your COD gages will perform to your testing requirements.

-The Model 3541 extensometers are strain gaged devices, making them compatible with any electronics designed for strain gaged transducers.
-Most often they are connected to a test machine controller.
-The signal conditioning electronics for the extensometer is typically included with the test machine controller or may often be added.
-In this case the extensometer is shipped with the proper connector and wiring to plug directly into the electronics.
-For systems lacking the required electronics, Epsilon can provide a variety of solutions, allowing the extensometer output to be connected to data acquisition boards, chart recorders or other equipment.
+Model 3541 crack opening displacement gages are strain gaged devices, making them compatible with any electronics designed for strain gaged transducers.
+Most often they are connected to a test machine controller with electronics for a strain channel, and Epsilon will equip the extensometer with a compatible connector that is wired to plug directly into the controller.
+For systems lacking the required electronics, Epsilon can provide a variety of signal conditioning solutions that enable connecting to data acquisition systems or other equipment.

 - May be left on through specimen failure.